uzochukwuonuegbu/wattx-coding-challenge/README.md

 #### Heating System Controller

 This is a Node.js application that implements a Heating Systme Controller.
-It provides one endpoint: /set-temp which adjusts a room valve based on tempearute input.
+It expposes one endpoint: /set-temp which adjusts a room valve based on tempearute input.
 The endpoint returns JSON.
 It also provides Mqtt implementation for pub/sub on multiple topics - it simulates periodic (random) room temperature readings, calculates the valve level(openess) for the room, and then publishes this information to actuator topic(per room).

 ## Implementation Details